godziatkowski/ATP-server/README.md

 ```

 # REST API #
-- Create packages rest and rest.model
+- Create packages _rest_ and _rest.model_
-- Create new models rest.model.EnglishText and rest.model.MorseCode.
+- Create new models _rest.model.EnglishText_ and _rest.model.MorseCode_.
 Both has only one private field _String value_ with getters and setters
-- Create REST API class MorseCodeAPI with annotation @RestController to inform Spring that class will serve some API.
-Also add @RequestMapping annotation with value "/api/morsecode" what means that main context of this API is /api/morsecode
+- Create REST API class MorseCodeAPI with annotation _@RestController_ to inform Spring that class will serve some API.
+Also add _@RequestMapping_ annotation with value _"/api/morsecode"_ what means that main context of this API is /api/morsecode
 ```java
 @RestController
 @RequestMapping("/api/morsecode")